Home » Dietary Supplements » Minerals

 • Calcium assists in the control of blood pressure, release of neurotransmitters and nerve transmission.

-• Calcium is an essential element in the formation of hormones and that control energy, fat metabolism and digestion.
+• Calcium is an essential element in the formation of hormones and enzymes that control energy, fat metabolism and digestion.

 • Calcium helps to transport electrically charged particles (ions) across the cell membrane.